Conduct and norms

 Interacting in meetings

-Follow these practices for virtual meetings.
+Follow these practices for video meetings.

 - Minimize noise: Work from a quiet space without much background noise.